DCS-210/w2022-project-elly-sokona-and-ella/README.md

 officer/complainant impact how likely a complaint is to be disciplined?
 Does the rank/time as an officer impact how likely the officer is disciplined?
 Does the rank/time as an officer impact how likely the officer has more complaints against them?
+How do the number of complaints vary over the course of the year?
+What complaint data is missing and what neighborhoods/other demographics is it missing from?

 Introducing our data: